ansys/pyansys-dev-guide/doc/source/guidelines/logging.rst

     **Figure 1: Loggers message passing flow.**

-To do so, we created a class called LogHandler based on logging.Handler.
+This wrapper implementation boils down to a custom handler.
+It is based on a class inherited from logging.Handler.
 The initializer of this class will require the message manager to be passed as an argument in order to link the standard logging service with the ANSYS internal message manager.

 .. code:: python